Five DIY Video Light Diffusers You Already Own

 The white plastic bag is used in front of a LED bulb and left loose so any heat can escape.
 This reflector also has air vents for heat to escape.

-Although less ideal than the first two options, a white garbage bag can work decently well.
-The diffusion level will be higher over a shower curtain or parchment paper because a trash bag is less transparent.
+Although less ideal than the first two options, a white garbage bag works well.
+Because a trash bag is less transparent, the diffusion level will be higher than that of a shower curtain or parchment paper.
 As long as you keep that in mind, you should be fine.

-If necessary, you can also cut the bag into squares large enough to cover your light and then layer them to achieve the desired level of diffusion.
-Be aware that this will also cut the amount of light shining through the diffusion as well.
+If necessary, you can cut the bag into squares large enough to cover your light and then layer them to achieve the desired diffusion level.
+Be aware that this will also reduce the light shining through the diffusion.

-Like a shower curtain, garbage bags are flammable and susceptible to melting, so keep them on a c-stand and away from direct contact with your light!
+Garbage bags are flammable and susceptible to melting like a shower curtain, so keep them on a C-stand and away from direct contact with your light!

 White T-Shirt

 Now if by some wild chance you couldn’t dig up the first three options around the house, this one is guaranteed to be lying around your house somewhere.
-A white t-shirt is not going to be as transparent as what’s mentioned above, but the light will still pass through it.
+A white t-shirt will not be as transparent as what’s mentioned above, but the light will still pass through it.

-Experiment with the shirt folded over or flat to see which level of diffusion works for the shot you want.
+Experiment with the shirt folded over or flat to see which diffusion level works for your desired shot.

-Again, be aware of the flammability of the material.
-While t-shirts are unlikely to melt, they can burn.
-Cotton is a safer bet with a higher heat resistance threshold than synthetics like polyester.
+Again, be aware of the material’s flammability.
+While T-shirts are unlikely to melt, they can burn.
+Cotton is a safer bet, with a higher heat resistance threshold than synthetics like polyester.

-As a side note, you can also try different colored t-shirts to adjust the color of your light, mimicking gels as well as diffusion.
-Darker colors will achieve better results, and you can possibly kill two birds with one stone using this method.
+As a side note, you can also try different-colored T-shirts to adjust the color of your light, mimicking gels and diffusion.
+Darker colors will achieve better results, and you can kill two birds with one stone using this method.

 Printer Paper